German euro coins

 German euro coins have three separate designs for the three series of coins.
 The 1-cent, 2-cent and 5-cent coins were designed by Rolf Lederbogen, the design for the 10-cent, 20-cent and 50-cent coins were designed by Reinhard Heinsdorff and the 1- and 2-euro coins were done by Heinz Hoyer and Sneschana Russewa-Hoyer.
 Featured in all designs are the 12 stars of the EU and the year of minting.

 In addition to the year, the German coins also feature a small letter as a mint mark indicating the particular mint that minted the coin.
+Mints that are used for the Euro since Germany adopted it in 2002: